C-J-Cundy/website/content/authors/admin/_index.md

 developing variational methods for Gaussian Process State-Space Models.

-Before starting my PhD at Stanford, I worked at the [Centre for Human Compatible AI](http://humancompatible.ai), working with [Stuart Russell](https://people.eecs.berkeley.edu/~russell) and [Daniel Filan](http://danielfilan.com).
-I also worked at the Future of Humanity Institute at Oxford University, collaborating with [Owain Evans](https://owainevans.github.io) on scalable human supervision of complex AI tasks.
+Before starting my PhD at Stanford, I worked at the [Centre for Human Compatible AI](http://humancompatible.ai), collaborating with [Stuart Russell](https://people.eecs.berkeley.edu/~russell) and [Daniel Filan](http://danielfilan.com).
+I have also worked at the Future of Humanity Institute at Oxford University, collaborating with [Owain Evans](https://owainevans.github.io) on scalable human supervision of complex AI tasks.